Looking for an impromptu getaway?

-- In 1831, a fire broke out and the Tavern was burned to the ground.
-Major Anthony Fry, the landlord at the time, broke open the cellar doors and removed a huge quantity of gunpowder that was being stored there.
-This stopped an inevitable explosion and saved The Bass from total destruction.
+In 1833 a fire broke out in the Tavern resulting in extensive damage.
+Major Anthony Fry, the proprietor at the time, broke open the cellar doors and, at the risk of his own life, carried out a huge quantity of gunpowder that was being stored there.
+This stopped an inevitable explosion and saved the Bass from total destruction.
 We thought this feat worthy of naming one of our suites after him!

-- The list of celebrities and famous people who have enjoyed The Bass is a long one, including several English Lords and Ladies, President Grover Cleveland, Liza Minelli, Ethel Merman, Marlon Brando, Carlos Santana, Christian Slater, Marc Blucas, Diane Sawyer, and Martina Navratilova (to name a few).
+The list of celebrities and notable folks that enjoyed the uniqueness and solitude of the Bass is a long one.
+Many English Lords and Ladies, President Grover Cleveland, Liza Minelli, Ethel Merman, Marlon Brando, Henry Ford and more recently Carlos Santana, Jack Bruce (Cream), Christian Slater, Marc Blucas, Diane Sawyer, Martina Navratilova to name a few.

 In 2019 the final scenes of the movie, The Upside, featuring Bryan Cranston, Nicole Kidman and Kevin Hart were filmed at the Bass.
 The actors and film crew were captivated by the history and charm of our hotel.

 For generations rumors abound regarding memorable spirits associated with the Black Bass Hotel.
 During the renovations in 2009, several paranormal film companies requested the opportunity to set up their equipment to document any supernatural presence.
 They were not disappointed by their efforts as they captured various orbs and related activity during filming.